Astrophysical Naturalness: Naturalness with stars

 \section{Naturalness with stars}

-The mass of stars is determined by the requirement that hydrogen burns to helium.
+The mass of stars, {{{{ namely, gravitationally bound objects that sustain hydrogen nuclear burning, }}}} is determined by the requirement that hydrogen burns to helium.
 From below it is limited by brown dwarfs, where the star cannot compress and heat enough to ignite hydrogen.
 The minimum mass for a star is $M_\ast> 0.08 M_\odot$.
 The maximum stellar mass of hundreds solar masses is not well determined, but radiation pressure limits the upper mass (e.g., \citealt{CarrRees1979, BurrowsOstriker2014}).
 Interestingly, the Chandrasekhar mass sits more or less in the center of the stellar mass range in logarithmic scale (e.g., \citealt{CarrRees1979})

 In the logarithmic scale the range of this ratio is approximately $-2$ to $1.4$, much-much smaller than the 17 orders of magnitude difference between the mass of the Higgs boson and the Planck mass.
 Moreover, if the ratio is with the Planck mass rather than $M_{\rm BCh}$, then the ratio is closer to unity, as it reads